 WALK: White Memorial Conservation Center, Litchfield

 Drive two miles from the center of town to amble through woods and on boardwalks at the 4,000-acre White Memorial Conservation Center.
-Over 100 years old, White Memorial was founded by “environmental visionaries,” never-married brother and sister team, Alain and May White, in 1913.
+“Environmental visionaries,” the never-married brother and sister team, Alain and May White, founded White Memorial over 100 years ago, in 1913.

-Recognized as pioneers in land conservation, the Whites are credited with bringing back the Mallard and Wood Duck from the brink of extinction.
+The Whites, recognized as pioneers in land conservation, are credited with bringing back the Mallard and Wood Duck from the brink of extinction.
 A considerable number of events, 35 miles of trails and an inventive museum can keep you engaged for hours.
 Most intriguing is a full-wall exhibit on “The Art of Taxidermy,” a step-by-step guide to the art of preserving wildlife for all eternity.
 Museum open Mon-Sat 9-5, Sun 12-5, $6 adults, $3 kids.
 Grounds and trails open 24/7.